How OSPAR works

 Meetings of the OSPAR Commission and its subsidiary bodies are chaired by elected representatives of the Contracting Parties.
 OSPAR Committees and Working Groups may be delegated to handle the practical implementation of the strategies and to prepare material for examination by the Commission.
 Observer organisations also take active part in the work of Committees and Working Groups.

 For each main Committee a work programme is designed and implemented annually.
+These can be found on the committee pages.
 The work programmes are composed of products to be delivered to the next meeting of the Committee and the coming years.
 For each product a task manager from a lead country or the Secretariat is identified.
 Where issues require substantial work between meetings informal groups may be established, such as intersessional correspondence groups.
 These are usually convened by a lead country.
 Where necessary, OSPAR workshops may be convened by a Contracting Party to examine a particular issue following agreement of the OSPAR Commission.